15 of the Best Places to Eat and Drink in Raleigh, N.C.'s North Hills

-Brand new the the North Hills scene this summer, STIR (pictured in header) will be offering unique craft cocktails, premium oysters at a dedicated raw bar and a creative menu including impressive dishes such as authentic Peruvian ceviche, chicken picatta and scallop and shrimp white cheddar mac and cheese.
-STIR takes its craft cocktail game to the next level with the use of artisanal ice crafted in eight unique shapes.
+STIR (pictured in header) offers up unique craft cocktails, premium oysters at a dedicated raw bar and a creative menu including impressive dishes such as authentic Peruvian ceviche, chicken picatta and scallop and shrimp white cheddar mac and cheese.
+And they take their craft cocktail game to the next level with the use of artisanal ice crafted in eight unique shapes.
 Frozen from the inside out with purified water and using a special process to avoid air pockets, the crystal-clear craft ice ensures that drinks don't get diluted and retain their chill and flavor profiles.
-Cool off with one at STIR this summer!

-Vita Vite Midtown is a wine bar and art gallery right in the action of North Hills' Coastal Credit Union Midtown Park that features a menu of internationally-curated wines along with craft beers on tap.
-Sip on a glass of wine as you also enjoy small plates like the burrata with fresh baked bread from locally-owned Boulted Bread, and locally-sourced desserts like Videri chocolate bites.
+Vita Vite Midtown is a wine bar and art gallery right in the action of North Hills' Coastal Credit Union Midtown Park that features a menu of internationally curated wines along with craft beers on tap.
+Sip on a glass of wine as you also enjoy small plates like the burrata with fresh baked bread from locally owned Boulted Bread, and locally sourced desserts like Videri chocolate bites.
 Plus, you might even go home with a treasure!
 The wine bar doubles as an art gallery with creations sourced from Southern artists.
-Marked by a 360-degree bar, the second-story mezzanine affords vistas of Midtown Park through a retractable glass wall.
+Marked by a 360° bar, the second-story mezzanine affords vistas of Midtown Park through a retractable glass wall.
 Vita Vite truly is the most perfect place to relax with a glass of wine and kick up your feet after a busy day of shopping at North Hills.

 More great places to try: